Alstom shares sink on risk of fine in U.S. bribery probe

 A spokesman for the Justice Department (DOJ) declined to comment.

-Shares in Alstom closed 4.9 percent lower on Thursday, one of the biggest losers in the pan-European FTSEurofirst 300 index.
+Shares in Alstom closed 4.9 percent lower on Thursday, one of the biggest losers in the pan-European FTSEurofirst 300 index .FTEU3.

 According to court filings seen by Reuters and first reported by Bloomberg earlier on Thursday, the Justice Department has evidence that a former Alstom executive tried to bribe officials to secure power projects in Indonesia, India and China.